Poljica Statute

-Poljica Statute from 1440 written in Bosnian Cyrillic.

 The Poljica Statute is the most important historical source for the Republic of Poljica.
 First mentioned in the late 14th century, and preserved in codified form since the 15th century, the statute determined the law of Poljica, which is, by its form, style, content and establishment of social-economic relations, totally different from the rest of Croatian statutes.

 It is written in short, picturesque sentences that include the norms of Poljica's society from those regarding the highest political authorities to those that include all Poljicians' interests.
 Besides the laws written in this statute, the Poljica Statute also contains various decisions and verdicts of authority that, in a few occasions, refer to individuals.

 The Poljica Statute was changed as the society of Poljica changed.
 Another important value of the Poljica Statute is its archaic form, which can be used to study the people from Poljica and those from Croatia in general at the time it was formulated.
 Typical features of the Poljica Statute are guarantees of freedom but also acceptance of responsibility to protect Poljica.